Definitions

 6. Outbound firewall opening to Repo server

-7. Inbound firewall from IMPEX stations
+7. Inbound firewall from Impex stations

 8. Inbound firewall from operators network